 So, we here were saved from what would have been a law of men:

 to be circumcised!
+While baptism to incorruptible rebirth is the new circumcision.
 But, oh! who can save us from the so-called ‘Christian’ fable-makers of today?
 It is the written Gospel of Christ, which we all have access to, today!
 That is our saviour.
 The law of circumcision is not in the new testament – the Gospel, and so we would know it to be a ‘law of men’ as is the case with all the other false teachings of both Protestants and Catholics.

 In Christianity, circumcision and making offers for sins have been replaced with repentance and baptism to the remission of sins.
 And where one could sin multiple times in Judaism and afterwards just make an offer, after baptism, one being reborn of incorruptible seed, one cannot sin again.

 Paul to the Christians (Those Repented & Baptised):

 PE1 2: 5 Ye also, as lively stones, are built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.

 PE1 2: 9 But ye are a chosen generation, a royal priesthood, a holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light.

 HEB 7: 24 But this man, because he continueth ever, hath an unchangeable priesthood.